ShrimpingIt/website_text/src/content/project/alarmclock/build.md

 For any clock behaviours to work (such as playing chimes) you must attach a reliable power supply of 3.6V to 5V, which you can get by plugging into USB or by wiring in a 3xAAA battery pack.

 ## Upload Code

 Now the clock subcircuit is complete, we should be able to set and read back the time from the clock.
 Verifying this simple behaviour is a useful test, before we add lots of extra logic for controlling different chimes.
+[This software is yet to be uploaded]

+Software which enables the clock to operate as an Alarm Clock can be found in our 'projects' Github repository.
+Note, code for this project depends upon the RTCLib, rtttl and Narcoleptic libraries also available in the same repository.

+For novices, scrolling down to the [README](https://github.com/ShrimpingIt/projects) instructions on our main repository page should offer enough guidance to prepare your computer for uploading software.

+For more expert experimenters, here is a direct link to the code [in github](https://github.com/ShrimpingIt/projects/tree/master/sketchbook/shrimpingit/alarmclock/UnaryAlarmClock) and [in raw form](https://raw.githubusercontent.com/ShrimpingIt/projects/master/sketchbook/shrimpingit/alarmclock/UnaryAlarmClock/UnaryAlarmClock.ino)

 [header]: kit.png
 [step01]: ./sequence/01_blink.png